datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 Beyond shared infrastructure
 ----------------------------

-.. admonition:: There can never be "too much" documentation
+.. importantnote:: There can never be "too much" documentation

    If you plan to share your own datasets with people that are unfamiliar with DataLad, it may be helpful to give a short explanation of what a DataLad